9 March - 13 April 2022

 Fee: 1250 Swiss Francs

 Who is a refugee?
-What is the legal framework currently applicable to those fleeing countries affected by armed conflicts and violations of human rights?
-What are the related obligations of host states?
+What is the legal framework protecting those fleeing armed conflicts, persecution and human rights abuses?
+What are the international obligations of states?

 This short course analyses the main international and regional legal norms governing refugee protection.
-It examines the sources of international refugee law, including the 1951 Geneva Convention Relating to the Status of Refugees, and their interaction with human rights law and international humanitarian law.
-It also analyses the definition of a refugee, the principle of non-refoulement as well as asylum procedures.
-Particular attention is dedicated to the case-law of State Parties to the 1951 Geneva Convention.
+It examines the sources of international refugee law, including the 1951 Geneva Convention Relating to the Status of Refugees, and its interaction with human rights law and international humanitarian law.
+It also analyses the central notions of international protection such as the principle of non-refoulement, interception at sea, the refugee definition as well as asylum procedures.
+Particular attention is dedicated to the case law of State Parties to the 1951 Geneva Convention.

 The course can be followed in Geneva or online.
 Please note that the number of places to follow the course in Geneva is limited.